Allied bombings of Amsterdam-Noord: Reaction of the USAAF

 The police station in Amsterdam-Noord that was bombed during the 17 July 1943 raid.
 On top are three portraits of officers that did not survive the attack: Dirk Tigchelaar, Roelof Luns, and Gerrit Egbert Sempel.

-USAAF general Eaker stated to the Dutch government-in-exile on 29 July 1943: “I plead guilty and deeply apologize.”
+USAAF general Eaker stated to the Dutch government-in-exile on 29 July 1943: “I plead guilty and deeply apologise.”
 He explained that the attack had wrongly failed to abort the mission after the recall of the leading aircraft, and the bombs were aimed with insufficient accuracy.
 Eaker promised to improve, and he would reiterate to the USAAF the "strong instructions" for bombing on occupied territory.
 Furthermore, the involved pilots in question were reprimanded.